manbeardgames/manbeardgames-site-builder/source/tutorials/adding-content.md

 | Build Output | This shows the output log when the content is built.  |

 You'll want to come up with some type of organization for the content you add.
 So lets add a new folder call *images*.
-To do this, you can right-click inside the Project panel, the select **Add**, and then **New Folder*
+To do this, you can right-click inside the Project panel, the select **Add**, and then **New Folder**

 ![Add New Folder](add-new-folder.png)

-For the purposes of this tutorial, name the folder **images**.
-This will be the folder we place images inside of.
-Now that we have our folder, lets add our image too it.
+Let's name the folder **images**.
+This will be the folder we place our player_idle.png image inside of.
+Now that we have the folder, lets add our image too it.
 Right click the newly created folder, then select **Add**, and then **Existing Item...**

 ![Add Existing Item](add-existing-item.png)